 The calls in bold are the ones that (unfortunately) have found me or I have been lured into a QSO by this robot. 🙁

 If there is a call that turns out not to be a robot, please inform me so I can remove it from this list.
 On the other hand, if you have encountered FT8 robots that are not yet on this list, you can also inform me so I can keep this list up to date.
 In this way we can help each other to counter these frustrating robots.
-Some of you already have contributed to the list, thank you for that.
+Many of you already have contributed to the list.
+Most of the stations mentioned here are submitted multiple times by you.
+Thank you for that.

 Wouldn't it be nice if the WSJT-X software had the possibility to compile an ignore list.
 A list of calls that will not be answered by WSJT-X.